 Many social media marketers manage and share social media posts across multiple social platforms.
 However, social media marketing is NO “one size fits all”.There are 3.7 billion people worldwide who are actively using social media.
 They are using it for personal relationships and entertainment, for work and research, and business communication.
 For corporate communications strategy, social media has grown from a “nice to have” to a “must-have” discipline.But, the world of social media is fast and highly diversified.
 Social platforms and technologies are developing at breakneck speed.
 New social networks arise while other loose members and significance.
 You don’t need to jump on every bandwagon to reach out to your targets.
 However, it is wise not to capitalize on just one social platform for promoting your brand.

 For corporate communication, social media marketing has grown from a “nice-to-have” to a “must-have” discipline, and social media skills are no longer considered as a “niche competence”.With the growing number of marketing channels, cross-media marketing has become another task for most social media workers.
 However, each social network has particular features and a specific community.
 Things that work fine on Twitter might be ignored on Facebook, and vice versa.
 Business contacts in LinkedIn might need to be addressed in a different way to Twitter or Instagram followers.
 So, blowing out the same content in the same way across multiple social channels, might not be a good idea.Don’t get me wrong.
 If you have something to share that concerns and benefits all your social communities, you can cross-post your content on all networks and across all your communities.
 However, to successfully cross-promote your content and messages, don’t just blatantly copy and paste the same link, image, and comment in exactly the same way.
-Here are:
+Here are 7 tips to create perfect social media posts & tools that help you get your work done in no time.

 1. Tailor your social media posts for each network